By Emily Jane Dennis @emilyjanedennis

 I did everything at Sage.
 I met all of my friends at Sage, I took classes there, I met awesome professors there, I made art there, and I even snuck in after hours.
 I was a Sage addict.

 I made mistakes at Sage.
-I listened to music too loud there, I got into pointless arguments there, and I made a fool of myself… more than once.
+I listened to music too loud there, I got into pointless arguments there, and I made a fool of myself there… more than once.
 I grew up at Sage.

 What kept me coming back was the incredible creative energy I felt every time I walked in the door.
 People were always trying something new, something interesting.
 We failed a lot, but we kept trying, kept coming back, and kept sneaking in to work all night on our projects.
 In the end, we had created something… and sometimes, it was really good.